A Guide to the Best Video Advertising Companies in 2026

 This is especially useful in SaaS and product marketing.
 A weak explainer creates confusion at the exact moment a buyer needs confidence.
 A strong one makes the product feel obvious.

-That said, this isn’t the model for teams that need dozens of fresh variations every week.
+Still, this is not the model for teams that need dozens of fresh variations every week.
 Sandwich is better as the shop that helps define the core story and the flagship asset library.
 You may still need another partner or in-house team to keep producing derivative paid versions at scale.

 Pros and cons